 The first step would be to create a bus so easy to drive that anyone with a driver’s license could do so without having to face a steep learning curve.
 Busses are already not so difficult to drive, so this is not really beyond the realm of plausibility, unlikely though it may be.

 If buses were also to be equipped with a comparatively low level of automation — for instance, if the bus were able to automatically keep within its lane, pull up to the curb at bus stops, change or merge lanes when directed to do so, make turns at certain specified intersections, pull in to bus stations, etc. – then operating a bus could perhaps become as easy as driving a car.
-If you were to give these buses their own separated bus lanes they might become even easier to drive than a car.
+If you were to give these buses their own separated bus lanes they might even become easier to drive than a car.

 Express bus routes, which stop only at bus stations rather than making many stops along the way, would be easier to drive too, and might also help to entice passenger-drivers given that such routes would not take as much time to drive.